teamhacksmiths/food-drivr-ios/README.md

 ```
 pod install
 ```
-You will also need to cope the ApiKeysDist.plist over to ApiKeys.plist and add the api keys supplied by ian or Ryan Then open the .xcworkspace file in Xcode.
+You will also need to copy the ApiKeysDist.plist over to ApiKeys.plist and add the api keys supplied by Ian or Ryan Then open the .xcworkspace file in Xcode.

 ## Deployment